Lakehead University Profile

 Housing and Transportation

 Where you live and how you get to your classes are important to your university life.
 Lakehead gives you information to help you decide whether you should apply for residence or seek housing off campus.
 If you live off campus, you’ll also get information on public transportation options and availability of parking services to help you with your commute.
+More information on pertinent student resources can be found in the ACSS Aboriginal Student Handbook [PDF].

 You can find information about living near campus through Lakehead’s Off-Campus Housing Office.
 This non-profit organization helps you connect with landlords and roommates.
 It also provides you information on costs and rental listings.